carexpilosa/upload/README.md

+React components:

-- A multi uploader react component
+- A multi uploader
-- A list test component
+- A list test
+- A multi selector